TUNeS: A Temporal U-Net with Self-Attention for Video-based Surgical Phase Recognition: Conclusion

 \section{Conclusion}

-In this paper, we presented TUNeS, an effective and computationally efficient temporal model for phase recognition, which is applicable for both online and offline recognition.

-In addition, we proposed a simple method for training a standard CNN with long temporal context to extract more meaningful visual features for surgical phase recognition at no additional computational cost.
+In this paper, we proposed a simple method for training a standard CNN with longer temporal context to extract more meaningful visual features for surgical phase recognition at no added cost (section~\ref{sec:temporal_context}).
+We showcased the superior performance of feature extractors with extended context on the Cholec80 and AutoLaparo datasets.

-Although TUNeS uses Transformer blocks to model long-range temporal relationships, it does not require hand-crafted local attention patterns or custom attention regularization losses.
-Instead, it uses specific strategies to incorporate attention mechanisms in a beneficial way.
-In particular, TUNeS \begin{enumerate*}[label=(\arabic*)] \item uses convolutions for pre-processing the input feature sequence to encode a local inductive bias, and thus \item applies attention only to pre-filtered, downsampled, contextualized feature sequences.
-Further, \item the Transformer blocks process past and future information alternately to maintain a notion of temporal order in offline mode. \end{enumerate*}